Technology Guidelines for Incoming Students

 - Adobe Creative Cloud (WVU student subscription available for a discounted cost)

-Design Technology students:
+Theatre Design and Technology students:

 - Microsoft Office (for all years)